xwiki-contrib/Datanucleus-Cassandra-Plugin/README.markdown

 Cassandra Datanucleus Plugin
 ============================

 NOTE:  This plugin is now deprecated.
-It has significant limitations in indexing, data migration, and transactions that cannot be addressed without a significant rewrite.
+It has limitations in indexing, data migration, and transactions that cannot be addressed without a significant rewrite.
 The requests for a JPA implementation were significantly higher than requests for this plugin.
 As a result, a new version utilizing JPA has been created here.

 https://github.com/riptano/hector-jpa